Lewa Safari Camp: Our full report

 Health & safety

-Accepted payment on location: You can settle any extras at Lewa Safari Camp in cash using US dollars, British pounds or euros.
-They also accept Visa and Mastercard without a surcharge.
+- You can settle any extras at Lewa Safari Camp in cash using US dollars, British pounds or euros.
+They also accept Visa, Amex and MasterCard with a 5% surcharge.

 Alternative places to stay in this same area.